ToruNiina/Boost.toml/README.md

 if(v.is(toml::value::string_tag)) {/* do some stuff */}
 ```

-But it is painful to switch every time.
+But it is painful to write `switch-case` every time.
 Boost.toml provides a way to visit contained value without knowing its value.

 See also [visiting value that has unknown type](#visiting-value-that-has-unknown-type).

 ## getting toml values